Moorooka station construction update – April 2026

 What to Expect

-- Intermittent single lane closures and traffic holds on Ipswich Road near the Moorooka station entry during night shift to install traffic barriers, signs and line marking (see map)
+- Intermittent single lane closures and traffic holds on Ipswich Road near the Moorooka station entry during night shift for delivery of large plant and equipment (see map)

-- Closure of the footpath on the western side of Ipswich Road between Hamilton Street and the station entry (see map) from early March 2026.
-Pedestrians will be diverted to the eastern side of Ipswich Road between Hamilton Street and Unwin Street during construction
+- No pedestrian access to the footpath on the western side of Ipswich Road between Hamilton Road and the station entry.
+A pedestrian diversion is in place on the eastern side of Ipswich Road between Hamilton Road and Unwin Street during construction (see map)

 - Light vehicles, trucks and machinery including excavators with rock breakers and jackhammers, concrete trucks, concrete pump trucks, rollers, water carts, front end loaders, mobile cranes, piling rigs, drilling rigs, vacuum excavation trucks, small power tools, drills, saws, minor vibrating equipment and mobile lighting towers to light the work areas at night